The Art of Travel

 From the Panhandle to Paris

-Kessly Salinas and three students taking a selfie in front of Notre Dame
+Kessly Salinas and friends taking a photo

 Over the summer, Kessly Salinas ’23 had packaged riblets at the Cargill meat processing plant in her Panhandle hometown.
 Her fingertips froze, even though she wore cotton gloves underneath her latex ones, but the icy air conditioning was a welcome contrast from the heat outside.
 The heat was what she remembered most about her childhood summers, when her family worked in the fields and she waited, sweating, in the truck.